zackcd/openai4s/README.md

 # openai4s - OpenAI API Scala Client Library

-This is an open source client library for the OpenAI API, which allows developers to easily interact with the OpenAI GPT language model and other AI-powered tools using Scala.
+This is an unofficial, open source client library for the OpenAI API, which allows developers to easily interact with the OpenAI GPT language model and other AI-powered tools using Scala.

 ## Installation